jedrula/dockerize-image-matching-model/Backlog.md

 DEV BACKLOG:

+0. Do some cleanup, mostly on frontend.
+Reuse functions
 1. Only show lines that are visible in single image view
 2. show proper numbers
 3. provide grade for each line, and express count - in this priority